 |Working from 2018||Working 2020 and in the implementation process of online|

 |Provide loans for individual sharecroppers and landless farmers’ households||Provide loans with each JLG per two year|

 |It provides both loans and financial assistance with LIC.||It only provides a group loan.|

 |The scheme has an online portal for transparency.
 You can get the beneficiary list.||It is in the process of an online portal for transparency of the scheme for citizens.|

-According to the 2011 Census, approximately 83.3 per cent of Odisha’s population lives in rural areas.
+According to the 2011 Census, approximately 83.3 percent of Odisha’s population lives in rural areas.

-The majority of Odisha’s rural workforce engages in agriculture and related activities, and the agriculture sector remains the primary source of income for a large portion of the state’s population.
+Most of Odisha’s rural workforce engages in agriculture and related activities, and the agriculture sector remains the primary source of income for a large portion of the state’s population.

-In conclusion, data shows how important is to improve the livelihood of farmers and help them to grow more crops.
+In conclusion, data shows how important it is to improve the livelihood of farmers and help them to grow more crops.

 Both schemes are providing valuable incentives such as financial support and loans.